dead-claudia/thallium/docs/reporter-api.md

     - `isBfterEach` - Whether this is a `afterEach` hook that failed
     - `isBfterAll` - Whether this is a `afterAll` hook that failed

-Here's what each of the common properties above represent (most events have only some of these):
+Here's what each of the common properties above represent (most reports have only some of these):

 - `value` - The value associated with the event, or `undefined` if none was specified above for the event's type.
 - `path` - The path to the test, from the top-most parent to the current test.
 Each entry of this array is a location object with `name` representing the name of the associated test and `index` representing the 0-based index of the test.